-Do you ever feel like a “fraud”?
-Do you ever feel that you would be exposed soon?
+Do you feel like a fraud?
+Do you feel that you would be exposed soon?
 Do you feel that you simply inherited your qualities and accomplishments, and got everything easy by just being lucky —that you might not really deserve the success you enjoy right now?

 A friend of mine, Reshma, recently became the new tech head in a startup.
 She is a humble person, one who likes to read and learn.
 You’ll often see her reading a book or an article when she is not busy coding.
 She doesn’t have a CS degree, but has worked hard to learn everything she could, as fast as she could, to reach where she is now.
 Leading a team of smart coders in a booming startup at such a young age surely calls for a lot of responsibility and pressure — not an easy job in any way.

 Recently she confided to me that she is under a lot of stress.
 What if her teammates find out that she is not competent to be their boss?
-How will she evaluate them when all of them might already be thinking that she is not fit to be in that role?
+How will she evaluate them when all of them might already be thinking that she is not fit for her role?
 What gives her the authority or the right to judge others’ performance, or review their codes?
 Is she even fit to give them feedback?
 Do they even care about her feedback?

 I tried to give her the usual pep talk a friend would give.
-But I didn’t know what she was experiencing is very common.
+What she was experiencing is very common.
 I’ve seen others go through more or less a similar anxious feeling.
 Another friend of mine got a chance to do a nice remote gig for a startup in Denmark.
 It was a small team of 11 and he was going to become the only designer.
-He ultimately didn’t take up the job because he felt he wasn’t competent for it — even after being selected after 6 rigorous rounds of interviews.
+He ultimately didn’t take up the job because he felt he wasn’t competent— even after being selected after 6 rigorous rounds of interviews.

-Would you believe me if I tell you that even Harry Potter has felt something like that?
-He confesses at one point that he is not special —he has always had help from Dumbledore and his friends, and he simply got lucky most of the time.
+What if I told you even Harry Potter felt something like that?
+He confesses at one point that he is not special —he always had help from Dumbledore and his friends, and he simply got lucky most of the time.

 If you are looking for an example of a real life famous person instead of a fictional character, Maya Angelou once said, “I have written 11 books, but each time I think, ‘Uh oh, they’re going to find out now.
 I’ve run a game on everybody, and they’re going to find me out.’”